Whichever way you slice it, the struggle of finding dependable freelance writing work is real.

 Should I include a resume summary or objective?

-For freelance writers just breaking into the writing world, consider employing a resume objective.
+For freelance writers just breaking into the writing world, consider employing a resume summary.
 This requires you to balance your skills with the requested skills of prospective employers.

-Did we mention that a resume objective needs to be 1-2 sentences long?
+Did we mention that a resume summary needs to be 1-2 sentences long?
 Not to worry: As a writer, you’ve got the exact words to do it!

 So how are you going to get your freelance writer resume to the top of the pile?